mjdonovan410/TinyTitan-GravityExperiment/Record/README.md

 The recording will be saved on the flash drive **NOT the SD card**, so make sure there is a flash drive plugged into the camera Pi.
 The program will only save the file if there is a flash drive plugged in.

+**If the servo is very twitchy in it's movement, restart the program.** The driver tends to fail on its first attempt to load.

 -------
 #### Inputs and Outputs
 No inputs are require for this part of the experiment.